rsapkf/rsapkf-site/src/posts/setting-up-this-site/setting-up-this-site.md

 → [Summary](#summary)

-This site is powered by [GatsbyJS](https://github.com/gatsbyjs/gatsby), an open source static site generator built on top of [React](https://github.com/facebook/react) and [GraphQL](https://github.com/graphql/graphql-spec), two of the most popular modern web technolgies.
+This site is powered by [GatsbyJS](https://github.com/gatsbyjs/gatsby), an open source static site generator built on top of [React](https://github.com/facebook/react) and [GraphQL](https://github.com/graphql/graphql-spec), two of the most popular modern web technologies.
 It is hosted on [Netlify](https://www.netlify.com/).
 For form submissions, I use [Netlify's Form Handling](https://docs.netlify.com/forms/setup/).
  The source code is available on my [Github](https://github.com/rsapkf/rsapkf-site).

 I recommend you follow the official [Gatsby Tutorial](https://www.gatsbyjs.org/tutorial/) to learn Gatsby.
 Little knowledge of React and GraphQL will make it a lot easier.